Erik-White/ColonyScanalyser/docs/example_output.md

 A 'map' of the identified plates and colonies will be output to show how they have been identified.
 This can be useful for correlating data from individual colonies with the specific colony on the plate.
 Note that colonies are shown at their final measurement size, which may be smaller than the colony in the image.
 Measurements are stopped if colonies merge, or if they do not meet other criteria e.g. they display low circularity.

 ## Plots
-At the default level, a few comparison plots are output to the `plots` folder in your image folder.
+Several comparison plots are output to the `plots` folder in your image folder.
 These allow quick verification and comparison of the data.

 Individual plots for each plate are also saved, this includes growth curves fitted with the Gompertz function (where fitting is successful).
 <img align="right" src="../images/time_of_appearance_bar_small.png">

-At the highest level of `plots`, a separate animated gif image of each plate is output.
+A separate animated gif image of each plate can be output with the `animation` command line argument.
 This may be useful for viewing the progression of colonies through their growth period, as well as for comparing growth in differing plate conditions.

 Only the measured plate area is shown in the animations.
-The area defined by `plate_edge_cut` is excluded.
+The area defined by `plate-edge-cut` is excluded.

 ## Data
 All the data gathered during analysis is output to the `data` folder in your images folder.
 Data is output as CSV files which is compatible with almost all data packages.